OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/mapping-configuration.md

 > **Note** : All the values provided for Advance Transition XSL are related to the target system.
 > **Note** : `<fromField>` and `<toField>` refer to the same field, provided end system's transition flow is configured on a single transition field.
 Otherwise, they refer to different fields as per the end system's transition flow.

-* If the Workflow Transition is configured, then during the integration, the transition of entities based on incoming values is done automatically by OpsHub Integration Manager.
+* If the Workflow Transition is configured, then during the integration, the transition of entities based on incoming values is done automatically by <code class="expression">space.vars.SITENAME</code>.
 This makes it easier to synchronize such systems.
 * Now, click **Create Mapping** button to create the mapping.

 ## Workflow Transition Example